dralexrojas/nytgooglesearch/README.md

 ### App

 The app allows users to search for books by title.
 They can save the books to a database.
 They can also click on a button to purchase books.

+### Demo
+You can use the app here: https://ajr-nytgooglebooksearch.herokuapp.com/